Edhie Yudhoyono: Political career

 His career in politics began as the Regional Coordinator (Korwil) Democratic Party (Indonesia) for the DKI Jakarta and East Java.

 In 2009, Edhie was involved in Indonesian politics by nominating himself as a member of the People's Consultative Assembly from the electoral district of East Java VII, representing five regions: Pacitan, Ponorogo, Trenggalek, Magetan, and Ngawi.
 He was elected as a member of the House of Representatives in April 2009 with the highest vote in Indonesia: 327,097 votes.
 As a member of the House of Representatives, he was appointed as a member of Budget Board and Commission I of the House of Representatives in charge of foreign relations, defense, and information and communication.

 Currently he is active as a Democratic Party (Indonesia) politician, the party that won the general election in 2009.
 His career in the Democratic Party began with his appointment as Chairman of the Department of Cadreization.
 After the 2nd Congress of the Democratic Party in May 2010, he was appointed as Secretary-General to assist Democrat chairman Anas Urbaningrum.
 The appointment made him the secretary-general of the youngest political party in Indonesia.
 He was also the vice chairman of the Indonesian Chamber of Commerce and Industry (Kadin) for International Promotion, Tourism, Cultural Arts, and Sports between 2010 and 2015.

 In May 2010, after the PD Congress produced elected chairperson, he was appointed Secretary-General of the Democratic Party from 2010–2015 to accompany the elected general chairman to run the party organization.
 On that position, Edhie became secretary general of the growing party in Indonesia assigned to run the largest party organization election results in 2009 in guarding the government of Susilo Bambang Yudhoyono.

 Personal life

 On 24 November 2011, he married Siti Ruby Aliya Rajasa at Cipanas Palace.
 Aliya is the daughter of Hatta Rajasa, Coordinating Minister for Economic Affairs.
+Together, they have two sons and two daughters: Airlangga Satriadhi, Pancasakti Maharajasa, Gayatri Idalia, and Alisha Prameswari.